BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 			<img class="henry" src="../img/story-08.png"></img>
 			<hr/>
 			<h4 style="text-align:center;">8</h4>
-			<p style="text-align: left;">On the basis of the discovery process, the ES and Henry will be able to narrow down the <strong>ICE (IDEAL CONDITIONS of EMPLOYMENT and DISCOVERY SUMMARY).</strong> Basically discover where Henry would like to work.</p>
+			<p style="text-align: left;">On the basis of the discovery process, the ES and Henry were be able to narrow down the <strong>ICE (IDEAL CONDITIONS of EMPLOYMENT and DISCOVERY SUMMARY).</strong> Basically they discovered where Henry would like to work.</p>
 		</div>

 	</div>